Skekdog/TT3-Docs/docs/Classes/Participant.md

 ### DespawnCharacter

-Despawns the participant's character, additionally dropping their items.
+Despawns the participant's character, additionally dropping their items and clearing their ammo.
 No effect if the participant has no character.

 :::warning